Benidorm Insider: A Guide For This Beautiful Spanish City

-Aside from its superb golden sand beaches and legendary nightlife, Benidorm is famous for its great value package holiday deals, and to cater for the millions of visitors the city boasts a mind boggling choice of accommodation.
-During our research for Benidorm Insider we have covered every accommodation choice, with up to date information and locations for everything from camping in a tent, to living the high life in an all inclusive five star resort.
+Apart from its superb golden sand beaches and legendary nightlife, Benidorm is famous for it´s package holiday deals.
+This location caters for millions of visitors each year.
+Therefore the city itself boasts a large choice of accommodation.
+During our research for Benidorm Insider we have covered every accommodation choice.
+This includes up to date information and locations for everywhere to stay.
+Whether you are camping in a tent, or living the high life in an all inclusive five star resort.

 Beaches & Mountains

 Benidorm lies on one of the most beautiful coastlines of mainland Spain.
 This stretch of coast is the Costa Blanca which is amoing the most popular of the Spanish Costas.
 The northern areas boast stunning beaches, lush green forests and many mountain ranges.